History of Tampa, Florida: Civil War

 On January 10, 1861, the state of Florida seceded from the United States along with the rest of the American South to form the Confederate States of America, touching off the American Civil War.

 Two Tampa locals attended the Secession Convention; judge and Florida Peninsular newspaper editor Simon Turman and lawyer James Gettis.
 The Peninsular was one of Tampa's oldest media publications.
 Both Turman and Gettis signed the Ordinance of Secession.
 Gettis's law partner was Henry L. Mitchell.

 Fort Brooke was soon manned by Confederate troops and martial law was declared in Tampa in January 1862.
 Tampa's city government ceased to operate for the duration of the war.

 Blockade and blockade runners

 In late 1861, the Union navy set up a blockade near the mouth of Tampa Bay as part of the overall Anaconda Plan, which sought to squeeze the Confederacy off from outside sources of money and supplies.
 However, several local blockade runners consistently slipped out undetected to the Gulf of Mexico.

+Two barks were employed to blockade Tampa Bay, the USS Kingfisher and the USS Ethan Allen.

 Most notable among these was former Tampa mayor James McKay Sr., who delivered Florida cattle and citrus to Spanish Cuba in exchange for gold and supplies before being captured and imprisoned by Union forces.
 Magbee wanted him tried for treason.
 McKay Bay, the portion of Tampa Bay adjoining the port, is named in his honor.